Learn how to become famous on social media by following this guide.

 Whether you’re encouraging others to follow in your footsteps or you’re trying to sell a product or service, tell stories that are going to resonate with people enough so that they stick around.

 Stories relating to your struggles, your passions, and your complete failures are also an important part of branding yourself for success.
 That’s why a personal brand works so much better than a business brand in today’s society.

-So think of three stories you have that lead you to where you are today.
+So, think of three stories you have that lead you to where you are today.
 I recommend telling stories about:

-- How you got started
+- How do you get started

 - A time when you failed, and